foopod/blog-2.0/_posts/2017-11-29-athletic-development.md

 One of the parts of Scrum that is often overlooked is the purpose of a daily stand up.
 People get into the habit of sharing a progress update.
 But the real value of the daily scrum is as a team to inspect and adapt.
 Look at where you are and where you want to be at the end of the sprint and adapt what you are doing to suit.
 Athletic Development splits this into its own event at the end of the day, where the team essentially does a retrospective of the day.

 Scrum doesn't mean that you are locked into a plan for 2 weeks, but it doesn't explicitly say that you aren't either.
-It does talk about setting a goal for the sprint (this should ideally be customer centric), the plan to get it done is probably going to change during the sprint.
+It does talk about setting a goal for the sprint (this should ideally be customer centric).
+The plan to achieve the goal is probably going to change during the sprint as you learn and do.
 But the functionality we want to deliver for the customer is not likely to until after we build it and get feedback.

 If you want to know more about Athletic Development or just have a chat, then jump into their <a href="https://join.slack.com/t/athleticdevelopment/shared_invite/enQtMjc0OTE5NDE2OTQ5LWEzZTI0NTlhNzk5ZThlOGY1NTQ2ZmM2NmMyYWI3ZTQxZjEwOTdkMjgyZTAyZWVlM2IwNTgxZGFjMTFlNzViZjg">Slack Channel</a> rather than commenting below.